 Picture Book Preview: New and Noteworthy

-We are dedicated to bringing the best and brightest books to our library collections.
-Here are some picture books we are really excited about that will be hitting shelves soon.
+We bring the best and brightest books to our library collections.
+Here are some new books we are really excited about that will be hitting shelves soon.